-What is an Object-Oriented Programming Language?
+What is a Programming Language?

 Computers are powerful machines.
 With a computer, we can calculate numbers extremely quickly, and we are able to produce amazing programs for many applications.
 However, to take advantage of this power, we need to communicate with the computer is something less painful than manually typing ones and zeros.

 Therefore, we have programming languages, which are propped up by machine code that’s already been written.
 However, the further removed we get from machine code the more abstract and specialized languages become in handling data.
-This is why we have so many different languages; no one language is perfect, and they all have different and overlapping applications.
+This is why we have so many languages; no one language is perfect, and they all have different and overlapping applications.

 To this note, programming languages are often separated by their programming paradigm.
 A programming paradigm is one way of looking at and accessing data.
 The two primary paradigms are Object-Oriented and Functional, although there are many more (including some that are underlying principles for the above).

 Another feature of objects is that we don’t always need to know how the watch functions to get it to function.
-Assuming the watch is well built it will reliably tell time, without us having to interfere with its inner workings.
+Assuming the watch is well-built it will reliably tell time, without us having to interfere with its inner workings.